k0rvih/course-aire/README.md

 Workers run the common script, then join via `join.sh` when it appears.

-**Not** installed by Vagrant: application charts, Gateway API CRDs as an Argo app, Agentgateway, kagent, local-path-provisioner, etc. Those are **Argo CD applications** (see below).
+**Not** installed by Vagrant: application charts, Gateway API CRDs, Agentgateway, kagent, agentregistry inventory, MCP governance, local-path-provisioner, etc. Those are **Argo CD applications** (see below).

 ## What Argo CD installs (GitOps)